 Tree swallows in the rain at Springbrook Prairie.
 All photos in this blog are by Dori Wagner Eldridge.

 She still remembers her first photograph — an image of her seven budgie parakeets.
-But it was her recent photo of a rare albino milkweed plant at Springbrook Prairie that first brought her to the Forest Preserve District's attention.
+But it was her photo of a rare albino milkweed plant at Springbrook Prairie that first brought her to the Forest Preserve District's attention.

 Albino milkweed at Springbrook Prairie